 Tortoises that have bonded with their owners look forward to seeing them.
-For example, some tortoises visibly enjoy petting sessions, especially head and neck rubs.
+For example, some tortoises enjoy petting sessions, especially head and neck rubs.

-However, the main reason tortoises chase people is due to territoriality and hormonal fluctuations.
+The main reason tortoises chase people is due to territoriality and hormonal fluctuations.

-Mating tortoises, pregnant (gravid) tortoises, and tortoises defending territory will protect their space from the incursions of rivals, leading to them chasing off intruders.
+Mating tortoises, pregnant (gravid) tortoises, and tortoises defending territory protect their space from the incursions of rivals, leading to them chasing off intruders.

-A male tort may chase its owner (even if it recognizes and trusts them) during the mating season to impress a potential mate or drive off perceived competition.
+A male tort may chase its owner (even if it recognizes and trusts them) during the mating season to impress a potential mate or drive off competition.

 Why Is My Tortoise Chasing Me?

-1/ Territorial Behavior
+Territorial Behavior

-According to Biological Conservation, tortoises establish territories and can be very defensive of these spaces, especially during mating season.
+According to Biological Conservation, tortoises establish territories and can be very defensive of these spaces, especially during the mating season.

 This is common if you introduce a new tortoise to the enclosure.
 It’ll feel unsettled by the new surroundings and want to comfort itself by establishing territory.